Clayton-Roberts/integrated_methane_inversion/README.md

 3. I also needed to alter src/geoschem_run_scripts/submit_jacobian_simulations_array.sh as sbatch is called here directly instead of using the function defined in common.sh; thus, we also needed to include --export=ALL to make sure that our loaded modules are passed through to the job nodes.

-4. I think there is an error on line 57 of make_jacobian_icbc.py as this is an incorrectly formatted f-string.

-5. Also needed to make some changes to the end of create_simulation_dir to get the HEMCO_Config.rc file to read in the correct methane field.
+4. Also needed to make some changes to the end of create_simulation_dir to get the HEMCO_Config.rc file to read in the correct methane field.

 ## References: